Skip to main content

 Salt Smart Toolkit

-Minnesotans are used to seeing piles of salt in the winter.
-If you start to decrease the amount of salt you use at your office, faith-based organization, or other campus, your community might wonder why.
+Sadly, Minnesotans have become used to seeing piles of salt in winter.
+If you and others decrease the amount of salt used at your office, community of faith, or school campus, your community members might wonder why.
 They might even be concerned.
 The flyers in this kit are one way you can help share your salt smart actions, and show others how they can join in in protecting clean water.

 What is it?